Beenleigh

 An assessment of population growth drivers in Beenleigh reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Beenleigh's population was approximately 8,947 as of November 2025.
-This figure represents an increase of 522 people, a 6.2% rise from the 2021 Census which recorded a population of 8,425.
-The change is inferred from the estimated resident population of 8,938 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 1,166 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Beenleigh's growth rate of 6.2% since the census is within 2.7 percentage points of the national average of 8.9%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 57.9% of overall population gains during recent periods, driving primary growth in the area.
+Beenleigh's population is approximately 8,947 as of November 2025.
+From the 2021 Census, which reported a population of 8,425 people, there has been an increase of 522 individuals, representing a growth rate of 6.2%.
+This change is inferred from the estimated resident population of 8,938 in June 2024 and an additional 44 validated new addresses since the Census date.
+The population density stands at 1,166 persons per square kilometer, aligning with averages seen across other locations assessed by AreaSearch.
+Overseas migration contributed approximately 57.9% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, demographic trends project an above median population growth for Australian statistical areas.
-Beenleigh is expected to expand by 1,629 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.1% in total over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are used.
+These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Looking ahead, demographic trends suggest an above median population growth is projected for the area, with an expected expansion of 1,629 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.1% over the 17-year period.

 Frequently Asked Questions - Population